Online matching games in bipartite expanders and applications: Fast online matching with -expiration

 {\em Matching strategy.} Given a request $x$, select the first copy in which $x$ has a free neighbor, and match $x$ to any free neighbor in this copy.

 For $K=1$, correctness is trivial.
-For larger $K$, we use induction on $\lceil \log K \rceil$.
+For larger $K$, we use induction.
 Assume the statement is already proven for some value of $K$.
-We need to prove that with $1$ more copy, we obtain incremental matching up to~$2K$.
+We prove that with $1$ more copy, incremental matching up to~$2K$ is obtained.

 Fix a moment in the game.
 Let $M'$ be the set of edges in $M$ that belong to the first copy.
 Let $R$ be the set of requests whose matches do not belong to $M'$.
 The total number of requests is $\# M' + \# R$, and this is bounded by $2K$ during the incremental matching.
 It remains to show that $\# R \le \# M'$, since this implies $\# R \le K$ and the result follows by the inductive hypothesis.